Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *b) Engineering Personnel may be allowed access to areas of the tundra under the circumstance that they are transporting items or personnel, or per request of personnel ranking Classification - O and Security Personnel under the circumstance that their intention is to build a structure or fortification.*

-*c) Regulations Personnel may be allowed access to areas of the tundra during patrols, when using a humvee or per request of personnel ranking Classification - O and Security Personnel under the circumstance that their intention is to apprehend a law infractor.
-Regulations Personnel and their accompanying Test Subject(s) may also access the tundra while performing a patrol or site showcase with a Security Corps escort.*
+*c) Regulations Personnel and their accompanying Test Subject(s) may access the tundra while performing a patrol or site showcase with a Security Corps escort.*

 *d) Any Personnel may be allowed access to cross the tundra on a vehicle driven by an Engineering Personnel with a clear and reasonable intention.*

 5) The Forward Operating Base has been restricted to Security Personnel and Engineering Personnel under normal circumstances.
-The Forward Operating Base can be unrestricted to all Corporation Personnel pending Security Corps High Command order, due to a site-wide evacuation or other calamity of equal magnitude.
+The Forward Operating Base can be unrestricted to all Corporation Personnel pending Security Corps High Command order, due to a site-wide evacuation or other calamities of equal magnitude.

 *a) Engineering Personnel at all times are to stay in their designated areas, and will follow Security Corps commands should they not be.*

-*b) Regulation Personnel internally ranking Regulating Official and above may only enter the Forward Operating Base with permission from Security Corps Task Force Detachment “Iron Fist”.*

 6) The Entity Area in general is restricted only to which areas a Corporation Personnel may access with their default keycard.

-*a) The Entity Area underground zone, the buildings leading to the underground zone, and all rooms in the underground zone are further restricted to only personnel ranking Classification - O, Security Personnel, Engineering Personnel, Innovation Personnel internally ranking Novice or above with the purpose of conducting a test OR using 004, Regulations Personnel internally ranking Senior Regulating Official or higher and personnel participating in a valid Innovation Personnel test, described in Article 3, Section 3, as well as NCMs following the condition stated under sub-clause e under this clause.*
+*a) The Entity Area underground zone, the buildings leading to the underground zone, and all rooms in the underground zone are further restricted to Departmental Personnel.*

 *b) Chambers that house entities located in the Entity Area are restricted to relevant Security Personnel and Test Subjects participating in a valid Innovation Personnel test, described in Article 3, Section 3.
-There is one exception to this subclause; "The Mineshaft" may be entered by ED personnel.*
+There is one exception to this subclause; "The Mineshaft" may be entered by Engineering personnel.*

-*c) Security Personnel within the Task Force Detachment “The Crazies”, internally ranking Triggerman or above have been granted the ability to grant other personnel access to any area within the Entity Area, given they too have access, with proper reason.*
+*c) Security Personnel within the Task Force Detachment “The Crazies”, internally ranking "Triggermen" or above have been granted the ability to grant other personnel access to any area within the Entity Area, given they too have access, with proper reason.

-*d) Any Nova Corporation Member or Visitor, as well as being escorted by an Innovation Department Member during an Entity Showcase are allowed in the Lower Entity Area, and the first part of the Entity Chambers, but not the Containment Chamber itself.
-If an NCM does not stick with the Innovation Department escort, then he is in violation of this clause, and is to be considered "Detain on Sight".*
+*d) Any Corporation Personnel or Visitor being escorted by Regulations or Liaison Personnel are allowed in the Lower Entity Area, and the first part of the Entity Chambers, but not the Containment Chamber itself.*

 7) The Test Subject Zone in general is restricted only to which areas a Corporation Personnel may access with their default keycard.